emilythenn/0-Mess/README.md

   [Merged Update]: [Client Offline Description Content]
   ```
 * **Deletion Precedence**: If a task was deleted on the server while the client was offline making edits to it, the offline updates are discarded to prevent ghost items.

 ---

+## 🤖 Retrieval-Augmented Generation (RAG) & AI Workspace Engine

+The **0-Mess** workspace integrates a semantic RAG pipeline to help students extract deliverables and requirements from syllabus sheets, rubrics, and project briefs.

+* **Multi-Format Parsing**: Extracts raw text from uploaded PDF instructions (via modern `PDFParse`) and DOCX guides (via `Mammoth`).
+* **Semantic Splitting**: Segments parsed documents into overlapping text chunks to ensure context remains unbroken across boundaries.
+* **Supabase pgvector**: Leverages the PostgreSQL `pgvector` extension to store document chunk vectors.
+* **Cosine Similarity Querying**: Runs vector similarity searches on user queries to retrieve relevant context chunks before passing them to the Google Gemini API (`gemini-2.5-flash`).
+* **Exhaustive Workload Splitting**: Commands the AI model to identify all required assignment deliverables from the documents and evenly distribute tasks among active team members so no items are missed.

+---

+## ⚡ Real-Time Collaborative Synchronization

+The platform utilizes a reactive event-driven architecture to keep all active workspace screens synchronized without poll intervals.

+* **Supabase Realtime Channels**: Subscribes directly to PostgreSQL replication publications (`postgres_changes`) for tables including `tasks`, `commits`, `feedback`, `polls`, `events`, and `group_members`.
+* **Instant UI Reflected Modifications**: When any student moves a task card on the Kanban board, schedules a milestone, or joins the group, the change is broadcasted and rendered on all teammates' screens within milliseconds.

+---

+## 📊 Weighted Contribution Metrics Engine (Dynamic Accountability)

+To discourage "social loafing" (free-riding) in university group assignments, **0-Mess** implements a dynamic, multi-metric accountability algorithm.

+* **Unified Contribution Score**: Computes a dynamic score out of `10.0` for each student based on three distinct data sources:
+  - **40% Task Completion**: Ratio of completed tasks assigned to the member.
+  - **40% Git Commit Activity**: Volume of logged work updates (progress logs).
+  - **20% Anonymous Peer Evaluations**: Averaged ratings across Quality, Reliability, Communication, and Contribution submitted anonymously by teammates.
+* **Live Performance Visualization**: Displays scores in a clean interactive detail grid, highlighting active contributions and self-claimed workloads.

+---